Jump to topic

 Proper water fluoridation is also backed by over 70 years of research and is proven to be safe, effective, and healthy.

 Fluorosis does not pose health problems because the symptoms are mild and curable.
-Although, pediatric dentists specialize in fluoride treatment for children who have fluorosis or low fluoride intake.
+Pediatric dentists specialize in fluoride treatment for children who have fluorosis or low fluoride intake.

 Dental erosion, gingivitis, and periodontal disease can also affect children of all ages.